MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-component-control.md

 - Forms with a business process flow aren’t currently supported in either the main table form or the related table form.
 If you have a form with a business process flow, you may encounter unexpected behavior.
 We recommend that you don't use a form component with a form that uses a business process flow.

 - The form component control doesn't support embedded form component controls, such as adding a form component control to a form that is used by a form component control.

+- The form component control doesn't support [embedded canvas apps](embed-canvas-app-in-form).
+You may encounter unexpected behavior with these canvas apps.

 - The form component control will only display the first tab of the form it uses if multiple tabs are included in that form.